d-stoianov/warehouse-application/README.md

 # Warehouse Application

 This project is a small Java Spring REST API.
-The service features basic functionality of REST API with CRUD operations on Good, Category, Supplier entities.
+The service features the basic functionality of REST API with CRUD operations on Good, Category, Supplier entities.
+To access resources like Good, Supplier, etc. - you have to create a user through /register endpoint and log in with /login using the same credentials from /register.

 ## Requirements